fangzy96/FVA/README.md

 All model outputs used in this project are generated using **LLaDA**, a diffusion-based language model.

-We rely on the official LLaDA implementation and inference pipeline:
+We rely on the official LLaDA and LLaDA 1.5 implementation and inference pipeline:
-- **LLaDA code and demo**: https://ml-gsai.github.io/LLaDA-demo/
+- **LLaDA code and demo**: https://ml-gsai.github.io/LLaDA-demo/ and https://ml-gsai.github.io/LLaDA-1.5-Demo/

 No model fine-tuning or performance-oriented hyperparameter tuning is performed.
 All experiments focus exclusively on **inference-time configuration variability**.